 I realize this might be an obvious to you as a person, but what you consider obvious, is not so obvious to the next person who might have even less knowledge and experience than yourself.

 We all come to the subject of clear coat restoration with different experience levels and different knowledge.
+I will not attempt to teach you how to wash your car here since you can go to my dedicated page on car washing.

 This might be a totally new concept to you, but what most people like yourself do not know is that all that talk about air pollution is not just about your physical health, but the health of your car paint.

 "Air pollution refers to any physical, chemical or biological change in the air.
-It is the contamination of air by harmful gases, dust and smoke which affects the plants, animals, and humans drastically" as per byjus.com
+It is the contamination of air by harmful gases, dust, and smoke which affects the plants, animals, and humans drastically" as per byjus.com

 Since most people talk of air pollution with regards to humans and nature, very little is discussed with how air pollutants can also be damaging to materials like the clear coat on your car.